Where is Weigel Health Center located?

 Weigel Health Center is open during spring break, summer break, and winter break.

 Emergencies will be evaluated as needed.

 What is Health Promotions, how can I get involved, and where is it located?

 Weigel Health Center has an entire department dedicated to educating and developing the students at Buffalo State.
 The mission of the program is consistent with that of Weigel's goal of "prevention through education."
 Educational programs and services seek to provide students with information they need to make informed and responsible decisions concerning their health.

-Health Promotion office is located in the basement of Porter Hall.
+Health Promotion office is located on the second floor of Weigel Health Center.
 Click the link for more information.